oliveiradan/clumsy-bird/README.md

 Among its other actions, the Shipped bootstrap process brings up a web server on a newly-created VM and uses it to run your application.
 The last few lines output on the terminal window show you Shipped is running the application:
 - ![](https://github.com/CiscoCloud/clumsy-bird/blob/Deploy/images/consoleout.Png)

+### Step 8.1 (OPTIONAL) Fast bootstrap your environment

+In case you dont this build to be deployed locally. you can opt for fast bootstrap option.

+you can set **-f** option during running your cli command inside terminal/console for example:

+shipped.exe -t FJLDKmsJvvoFlpVssIAYkbKrImXeovaV Local bootstrap 9c38dd91-5bdf-11e5-9640-0242ac110008 -f

+This flag will skip all the Vagrant related process in bootstrap.
+This means it stops after cloning the repository(s) and downloading files. you can still proceed with local commit to initiate a shipped build.

+If we wants to build locally, we needs to bootstrap again.

 ## Build and Deploy the Application